project-sunbird/sunbird-commons/ingredients/faqs/regenrol_upld_org.md

 7. Save the csv file to your computer
 8. Click UPLOAD ORGANIZATIONS CSV.
 The explorer window is displayed
 9. Select the saved csv file and click open
-10. On successful file upload, a message intimating you of the same will be displayed, else an error message is displayed
+10. On successful file upload, a process ID will be generated, else an error message is displayed